A tutorial on the stability and bifurcation analysis of the electromechanical behaviour of soft materials: One-dimensional electrostatics of deformable dielectrics

 The boundary-value problem of the electrostatics of deformable dielectrics in the reference configuration can be compactly summarized as:

 In the above representation, we have chosen the constitutive law representative of a linear dielectric, and the nominal electric field is our state variable (in addition to the deformation).
-Other state variables can also be used in the formulation, and, based on the review by Liu \cite{liu2014energy}, we will elaborate on that later in the context of 3D formulation.
+Other state variables can also be used in the formulation, and, based on the review by Liu \cite{liu2014energy}, we will elaborate that later on in the paper when we discuss the 3D formulation.
 For the sake of brevity, we have only emphasized the force-traction and voltage-controlled boundary conditions in Eq.~\eqref{1d-total-bvp-refs}. \\

 In contrast to Eq.~\eqref{1d-total-bvp-refs}, the boundary-value problem in the current configuration may be summarized as: